Particle-Network/particle-docs-mintlify/README.md

 ### mint.json

-The entry point for the Minltify project is the `mint.json` file.
+The entry point for the Mintlify project is the `mint.json` file.

 The `mint.json` file is the primary configuration file for the Mintlify project.
 It contains various settings that control the site's appearance, structure, and behavior.
 Below are some standard fields you might find in `mint.json`: